-The following keys are exchanged between Visa and Thredd as part of the Visa Token service project.
+Visa and Thredd exchange the following keys as part of the Visa Token service project.
 A set of Visa keys are unique per Bank Identification Number (BIN).

 - Master Derivation Key (MDK) used to validate chip cards.
-This key is per BIN and this process is the same as key exchange for Visa STIP processing.
-It is optional to share the existing MDK with Visa, as they can create a new one for tokenisation.
-Thredd can support either option. - Shared Secret (or HMAC key) this is used by Visa to validate Visa inbound APIs that are sent by Thredd.
-This is shared per issuer via the Visa Developer Portal. - API Key this is added to the URL by Thredd for Lifecycle Maintenance (outbound) APIs.
-This is shared per issuer via the Visa Developer Portal - JWE/JWS certificates Private/Public key pairs used to sign or encrypt sensitive data within the APIs.
-The public certificates of these keys will be shared between Thredd and Visa during the implementation project. - Key Identifier (KID) Visa provides Thredd with the Key Identifier (KID) they assign to the Thredd JWE for Visa outbound APIs
+This key is per BIN and this process is the same as the key exchange for Visa STIP processing.
+Sharing the existing MDK with Visa is optional, as they can create a new one for tokenisation.
+Thredd can support either option. - XPay Shared Secret (or HMAC key) this is used by Visa to validate Visa inbound APIs that are sent by Thredd.
+This is shared per issuer via the Visa Developer Portal. - XPay API Key this is added to the URL by Thredd for Lifecycle Maintenance (outbound) APIs.
+This is shared per issuer via the Visa Developer Portal. - JWE/JWS certificates Private/Public key pairs used to sign or encrypt sensitive data within the APIs.
+The public certificates of these keys will be shared between Thredd and Visa during the implementation project. - Key Identifier (KID) Visa provides Thredd with the Key Identifier (KID) they assign to the Thredd JWE for Visa outbound APIs. - Push Provisioning Shared Secret (or HMAC key) this is used by Visa to validate Visa inbound payloads that are sent by Thredd.
+This is shared per issuer via the Visa Developer Portal. - Push Provisioning API Key this is added to the URL by Thredd for Push Provisioning payloads.
+This is shared per issuer via the Visa Developer Portal. - Apple Web Services Key (WSDK) This is used by Visa to validate Visa inbound payloads that are sent by Thredd.
+This key is already configured at Thredd and so does not need to be requested in a VTS project.

-The following key is exchanged between the party responsible for Push Provisioning and Visa.
-Thredd has no visibility of this key: